 Today is Safer Internet Day and therefore what better topic to blog about than keeping our kids safe while they are online.

-We need to make sure all of our kids know the basics of online safety before handing them a device – which means we also need to know the basics!
-Us parents need to take a step up and play a big role in how our kids are using the internet – and technology in general.
-It is our responsibility to keep up and teach our kids how to be safe in all aspects of their life – including online.
+We need to make sure all of our kids know the basics of online safety before handing them a device.
+And this is turn means we also need to know the basics!
+Us parents need to step up and play a big role in how our kids are using the internet – and technology in general.
+It is our responsibility to teach our kids how to be safe in all aspects of their life – including online.

-Safety online is no different to safety in the big wide world.
+Safety online is no different from safety in the big wide world.
 It comes down to a handful of rules:

 Watch what you say and to whom you say it

 This is just as true for the Internet as it is for the streets.
 One of the first things we teach our kids is ‘stranger danger’.
 We need to make sure we’re teaching our kids what is ok to share online and only ever with people they trust.
 Think of communicating online as face-to-face chats.
 Basically, if they wouldn’t say it someone’s face, why would they post it online?
 Once written down either in a message, on a forum, on social media etc., it can be shared.
 The written word can be taken out of context very quickly which can lead to confusion, heartache and regret.
 Never ever share personal details online and make sure all social media accounts are set to private.
-Kids may feel like they know their way around the internet far better than we do, but they’re not equipped with the same life experience to deal with any fallout that may arise.
+Kids may feel like they know the internet better than us, but they’re not old enough to deal with any fallout that may arise.

 Don’t be fooled